At a Glance

 More than just a high end boutique hotel, Palazzo Margherita is the labour of love of Francis Ford Coppola and his family.
 They have transformed this original dilapidated palace into an experience halfway between a stay at one of Italy's finest hotels and that of being hosted by the Coppolas themselves.

-Bernalda is great base for exploring unspoiled Basilicata, from its un-crowded beaches to its historic Baroque towns, including Matera, a UNESCO heritage site and highlight of any visit to this fascinating region.
+Bernalda is great base for exploring unspoilt Basilicata, from its un-crowded beaches to its historic Baroque towns, including Matera, a UNESCO heritage site and highlight of any visit to this fascinating region.

-Behind Palazzo Margherita is a fragrant and lovingly tended garden, ideal for wiling away the balmy afternoons with a book, and behind this a new 10 meter pool.
+Behind Palazzo Margherita is a fragrant and lovingly tended garden, ideal for wiling away the balmy afternoons with a book, and behind this a 10 metre swimming pool.
 Snacks and drinks can be served at all the outdoor areas.

 The Coppolas have included in their plan a huge cinema room with state of the art equipment and a library of the best Italian and international films.
 The film library can also be viewed using the state of the art audio-visual systems installed in each guest room.